Constructions for Quantum Indistinguishability Obfuscation: Definitions

 \section{Definitions}

-In this section, we provide definitions for equivalent quantum circuits and Quantum Indistinguishability Obfuscation ($qi\mathcal{O}).$ At the end of the section, we also make an observation about the existence of inefficient quantum indistinguishability obfuscation.
+In this section, we provide a definition of perfectly equivalent quantum circuits (see \Cref{sec:perfectly-equivalent}), and define our notion of quantum indistinguishability obfuscation for equivalent circuits (\Cref{sec:defs-qiO}).
+At the end of the section, we also make an observation about the existence of inefficient quantum indistinguishability obfuscation.
+Note that in~\Cref{sec:quantum:iO:approx:circuits}, we present our alternative definition for quantum indistinguishability obfuscation, applicable to the case where the circuits are approximately equivalent.